|

 one mistake is the

-necessary parent of another.
+necessary parent of another unto the seventh generation.

 Speculations appear abstract and